bekk/bekk-christmas/post/react/react-day-18.md

 }
 ```

-With these type definittions added to the component, it's not necessary to go on a treasure hunt to find input used by the component.
+With these type definitions added to the component, it's not necessary to go on a treasure hunt to find input used by the component.
 In the case of `SantasGiftGenerator`, Typescript makes it easier to answer previously unanswered questions:

 1. `props.wishlist` is a list of strings.
 2. `props.child` is actually an object which contains information about `age` and `favouriteColor` in addition to `name`.
 3. The function `props.naughtyOrNice` as assumed takes `name` as an input, but it also gives some additional information which is that the output of the function can be either the string `Naugthy` or `Nice`.

+Even though you might need to write some extra code, type definitions will make it so much easier for your the next person working with your code (or your future self) that the extra lines are worth it a hundred times over!

 ## Other neat advantages